In this case, these garden bugs really are the 10 Most Wanted in your backyard.

-Here are the 10 good bugs you'll want to find and keep at home in your backyard, along with a brief description of why each is a beneficial addition to your plants:
+Here are the 10 good bugs you'll want to make and keep a part of your backyard garden, along with a brief description of why each is a beneficial addition to your plants:

 Earthworms till the soil by tunneling through it as part of their everyday routine.
 These tunnels allow air and moisture to pass easily through the soil, creating a healthy environment for plants to grow.